Unleash/unleash/website/docs/how-to/how-to-add-sso-azure-saml.md

 :::

 This guide walks you through setting up single sign-on (SSO) using SAML 2.0, with [Microsoft Entra ID](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id) as the identity provider (IdP).
-Unleash also supports a variety of identity providers and protocols; visit our [reference documentation](../reference/sso.md) to explore other options.
+Unleash supports a variety of identity providers and protocols; visit our [reference documentation](../reference/sso.md) to explore other options.

 ## Prerequisites

 To follow along, you'll need:

 - An Unleash instance with administrator access.
-- Microsoft Entra access for the Azure instance you want to integrate with.
+- Microsoft Entra access for the instance you want to integrate with.

 ## Create an enterprise application in Microsoft Entra ID